Hi, I’m Lydia

-Hi.
 I’m the author of this fabulous blog.
 Formerly known as Infertile Girl, but now I’m Peanut Mom.
-My real name is Lydia, I live in Iowa, I’ve been married (to Nathan) since 2009, and I’m in my mid-30s.
-I have a cat, a dog, a husband, and two kiddos: a daughter (Peanut) who was born in 2012, and our second IVF baby, a boy named Squeak, was born in 2014.
-No, those are not their real names; I call them by their nicknames to respect their privacy.
+My real name is Lydia and I live in Iowa.
+I have a cat, a dog, a husband, and two kiddos: a daughter (Peanut) who was born in 2012, and our second IVF baby, a boy (Squeak), was born in 2014.
+(Both are nicknames, to respect their privacy.)

 If you’re curious, you can read the dirty details of our infertility/iVF journey.

-My name is real, and so is my husband’s (Nathan), but no one else’s name is real here.
-Just FYI.
+My name is real, and so is my husband’s, but almost no one else’s name is real here.

-- May 2010: After absolutely zero periods in 5 months, first visit to reproductive endocrinologist (RE)
+- May 2010: First visit to reproductive endocrinologist (RE) after my period was remaining elusive

 - June through August 2010: 2 cycles of Clomid